-As part of their overall engagement efforts, CER staff will consult with provincial and federal regulators with similar cost apportionment regulatory authorities to learn best practices and help inform regulatory development and implementation plans.
+As part of overall engagement efforts, the CER will consult with provincial and federal regulators with similar cost apportionment regulatory authorities to learn best practices and help inform regulatory development and implementation plans.

 Potential impacts on Canadians, including businesses

 This regulatory initiative is in the early stages of development.
 Early engagement with targeted stakeholders took place from winter-spring 2019.
-Additional consultation will continue in fall-winter 2019.
-The CER will release a Discussion Paper to obtain feedback on the proposed regulatory approach and continue engagement in fall-winter 2019.
+Additional consultation will continue in fall-winter 2020.

 Information on when consultation opportunities will occur will appear on the CER’s Consultation and Engagement webpage.